ironmonk88/monks-active-tiles/README.md

 ## Wiki

 A very large thank you to Crowguard for creating a wiki for Active Tiles.
-Since it contains a lot of options, and changes constantly. http://crowguide.wikidot.com/monk-s-active-tile-triggers
+Since it contains a lot of options, and changes constantly.
+Please visit the site to learn more about how to use Active Tiles and all the actions available. http://crowguide.wikidot.com/monk-s-active-tile-triggers

 ## Bug Reporting